Does The D3 Gear In An Automatic Transmission Have Any Unique Advantage?

 The D3 auto means nothing else than downshifting in a manual car.
 In an automatic transmission, it is a lower gear that allows the engine to rotate at a higher rate to yield more back pressure than it can at a higher gear.

 Currently, the D is ‘overdrive’ in almost all vehicles – the main purpose of which is to save fuel.
-Driving the car in this gear than the lower modes means you can have nearly 15% improved gas mileage.
+Driving the car in this gear rather than the lower modes means you can have nearly 15% improved gas mileage.

 In short, the D3 gear utilizes the first three gears in an automatic transmission or locks it on the third gear.
 It will move to a higher gear when the vehicle reaches the highest RPM.
-It also does an amazing job in maximizing the RPM range for every gear according to the required power and pull.
+It also does an amazing job of maximizing the RPM range for every gear according to the required power and pull.

 The Unique Benefits Of D3 Gear

+D3 is a low gear in automatic transmission cars (typically Honda), used in cases of uphill, heavy load, and downhill, and especially useful when driving in the city.
 Engaging to the D3 is likely to provide several advantages in different driving conditions.
 Let’s find out how you can make the best use of this gear when driving an automatic car:

 You can apply the same trick when driving an automatic vehicle.
 In that case, apply the D3 to reduce the stress on the brakes while going downhill.
 You can reap the best benefit of the gear by using it when your car is going down with a heavy load.
 However, doing so will affect the mileage because the engine runs at a higher RPM.
 Also, doing it frequently can wear off the transmission.

-The gear also comes handy when you are climbing a hill or driving on a slippery surface.
+The gear also comes in handy when you are climbing a hill or driving on a slippery surface.
 The transmission keeps shifting between gears in these conditions.
 Engaging to the D3 prevents slippage from gear shifts, helping you avoid getting stuck on a hill or in the snow.

 When you are driving upward to a hill or on a slippery road covered in ice, slowing down the car by applying the brakes may cause the vehicle to get stuck there.
 Also, shifting the gear may cause it to lose traction, which could be highly dangerous.
 In those situations, the advantage of locking the transmission in a given gear appears to be a blessing.